nicolasmira101/Cloud-security/Microsoft-security-operations/Defender-xdr/README.md

 - Microsoft Defender XDR is aligned to the MITRE ATT&CK™ framework.
 - Investigate alerts that are affecting your network, understand what they mean, and how to resolve them.
 - Microsoft Defender for Endpoint includes automated investigation and remediation (AIR) capabilities.

+## Advanced hunting

+- Is a query-based threat-hunting tool.
+- You can proactively inspect events in your network to locate threat indicators and entities.
+-